About the Science Library

 Parking : across from the Woodland Street entrance, near the tennis courts.

-Fall semester carrel assignments will be made on Friday, September 5.
+Spring semester carrel assignments will be made on Friday, February 6.
 Carrel application [PDF]

 We will email your carrel assignment to you.
-Any unassigned carrels after Sept.
-6will be available on a first-come, first-served basis.
+Any unassigned carrels after Feb.
+6 will be available on a first-come, first-served basis.

 - 30 carrels available for semester-long reservation, up to two students assigned to a carrel